-- On COG-ANBL0531, the 2-year OS rates for INSS stage 4S patients was 81%, which is lower than reported on COG-P9641 and thought to reflect the expanded eligibility allowing enrollment of patients who were too ill to undergo diagnostic biopsy.
+- On COG-ANBL0531, the 2-year OS rate for INSS stage 4S patients was 81%, which is lower than reported on COG-P9641 and thought to reflect the expanded eligibility allowing enrollment of patients who were too ill to undergo diagnostic biopsy.
 These patients would have been excluded from prior COG trials.

 - A prospective study was performed in 125 infants with stage 4S MYCN-nonamplified tumors or INSS stage 3 primary tumors and/or positive bone scintigraphy not associated with changes in the cortical bone documented on plain radiographs and/or CT.
 A pretreatment symptom score was used to determine initial treatment; observation was recommended for infants with low symptom scores (n = 86) and chemotherapy for infants with high symptom scores (n = 37).
 The chemotherapy recommended for patients with high symptom scores included two to four 3-day courses of carboplatin and etoposide, and if symptoms persisted or progressive disease developed, up to four 5-day courses of cyclophosphamide, doxorubicin, and vincristine were administered.
 One-half of the patients underwent complete or partial resection of the primary tumor.